Demand for COVID-19 Testing Increases; Some Face Issues with Getting Test Iowa Appointment

-DES MOINES, Iowa — As the number of positive COVID-19 cases increase in parts of Iowa, so is the demand for getting a test.
+DES MOINES, Iowa — As positive COVID-19 cases increase in parts of Iowa, so is the demand for getting a test.

 At her press conference on Tuesday, Gov. Kim Reynolds said in the previous week Iowa once again surpassed its daily capacity of 3,000 tests.
 On Thursday, the state surpassed 100,000 total tests through Test Iowa, since the program was launched on April 25.
 It is run by Utah-based Nomi Health and currently has testing sites in 18 counties across Iowa.